The Childgrove

 In 1929 he was famously involved in the “Bruno Hat” hoax, a spoof London art exhibition by an apparently unknown German painter Bruno Hat (impersonated by the German-speaking Tom Mitford, brother of Nancy and Diana Mitford, briefly mentioned in the novel.
 Bruno Hat’s paintings were the work of Brian Howard.
 Howard is also credited with coining the phrase, “Anybody over the age of 30 seen in a bus has been a failure in life”, often wrongly attributed to Margaret Thatcher.

-Howard took part in the Dunkirk evacuation and in 1939 and assisted the release of anti-nazi Germans imprisoned in France.
+Howard took part in the Dunkirk evacuation in 1939 and assisted in the release of anti-nazi Germans imprisoned in France.
 He was recruited by MI5 in 1940.
 Howard had been bullied at Eton for his Jewishness, and this granted deeper insights into the nazis’ national ideology than many journalists of his time.
 He wrote a series of sophisticated anti-nazi propaganda scripts for BBC radio, some of the earliest to broadcast the facts of the genocidal “eugenics programme” of the Third Reich.
-Howard’s compassion and fury was evident, when, in his radio documentary, he has the anguished voice of one of the Hitler youth leaders victims, a small child, cry out: “I am dead.
+Howard’s compassion and fury were evident when, in his radio documentary, he had the anguished voice of one of the Hitler youth leaders’ victims, a small child, cry out: “I am dead.
 A state doctor killed me in a little shed.
-It was called the Hitler room.
+It was called the Hitler Room.
 I don’t think he can know about it.
 Do you, Herr State Youth Leader?”
 But, because of his personal behavior, he was dismissed from the War Office in June 1942.

 Tallulah Bankhead